jenkinsci/kubernetes-plugin/README.md

 You may use it, use a different agent container name and/or provide your own container image.

-To avoid drift between the Jenkins controller and your agent, we recommend *not* to include the agent JAR in your image, but instead use the *agent injection* checkbox.
+To avoid drift between the Jenkins controller and your agent, we recommend *not* to include the agent JAR in your image, but instead use the *Inject Jenkins agent in agent container* checkbox.

-We require a JRE in the provided container image that is compatible with the Jenkins controller version.
+The provided container image must have a JRE installed that is compatible with the Java version required by the Jenkins controller.

-For your agent, you can use the default Jenkins agent image available in [Docker Hub](https://hub.docker.com).

 In the ‘Kubernetes Pod Template’ section you need to specify the following (the rest of the configuration is up to you):
 Kubernetes Pod Template Name - can be any and will be shown as a prefix for unique generated agent’ names, which will